UPDATED JUNE 7, 2023

 5. Check out free courses in your area

-When I started freelancing full time a client told me about the Leicester Business Festival: a two-week event hosting free workshops and seminars for local businesses.
+When I started freelancing full time, a client introduced me to the Leicester Business Festival: a two-week event hosting free workshops and seminars for local businesses.

 I subscribed and booked myself onto a number of free events, including a personal mentoring session from a person in my field.